 A portable hand mixer is an electric handheld mixing and blending tool that has two removable metal beaters and variable speeds.
-It also have additional accessories such as a whisk.
-A hand mixer is a basic housewares essential for mixing, blending, whipping and beating.
+It also has additional accessories such as a whisk.
+A hand mixer is a basic houseware essential for mixing, blending, whipping and beating.

 The range of foods that can be mixed with a hand mixer is quite extensive and includes such items as eggs, whipping cream, pancake batter, icing, cakes, salad dressings and more.

 One of the most common uses is for whipping boiled potatoes.
-This is the easiest way to make mashed potatoes, using the standard metal beaters.
+It is the easiest way to make mashed potatoes, using the standard metal beaters.

 Rotary non-electric egg beaters were kitchen essentials decades ago, but once they were replaced with the electric version in the early 1900's, most homemakers have never looked back.
 Electric portable hand mixers are considered much more efficient than non-electric rotary egg beaters, have constant power and the task of mixing requires much less time and effort.